Approximation of smallest linear tree grammar: Size of the grammar: recompression

 \subsubsection{Comparing the \grammar{}-based representation cost and the \algmain-based representation cost}

-Recall the \algmain-based representation from Section~\ref{sec chain comp}.
+Recall the \algmain-based representation from Lemma~\ref{lem: cost of powers} in Section~\ref{sec chain comp}.
 We now show that the \algmain-based representation cost is bounded by the \grammar-based representation cost (note that both costs include the credit released by explicit letters).
-We first represent both representations by edge-weighted graphs such that the total cost of a representation is bounded (up to a constant factor) by the sum of all edge weights of the corresponding graph.
+We first bound the costs of both representations by edge-weighted graphs: the total cost of a representation is bounded (up to a constant factor) by the sum of all edge weights of the corresponding graph.
 Then we show that we can transform the \grammar-based graph into the $\algmain$-based graph without increasing the sum of the edge weights.
 For an edge-weighted graph $\mathcal G$ let $w(\mathcal G)$ be the sum of all edge weights.

 Let us start with the \grammar-based representation.
 We define the graph $\mathcal{G}_{\grammar}$ as follows: Each chain pattern that is represented in the \grammar-based representation is a node of $\mathcal{G}_{\grammar}$, and edges are defined as follows: \begin{itemize} \item A power $a^\ell$ has an edge with weight $1 + \log \ell$ to $\varepsilon$.
 Recall that the cost of representing this power is $\Ocomp(1 + \log \ell)$. \item When $a_\ell$ is represented as $a_k a^{\ell - k}$ ($\ell > k$), then node $a^\ell$ has an edge to $a^k$ of weight $\ell - k$.
 The cost of representing $a_\ell$ is $\ell - k + 1 \leq 2(\ell - k)$. \end{itemize} From the definition of this graph the following statement is obvious: